fleer/RAM/README.md

 evaluate.py run_mnist ./model/001-network
 ```

-To plot the accuary of the classification over the number of trained epochs use the plotting script.
+To plot the accuracy of the classification over the number of trained epochs use the plotting script.
-E.g.
 ```
 python plot.py ./001-results.json
 ```

-## Classification of the standard MNIST Dataset
+## Classification of the standard MNIST dataset
-To Train the network for classifying the standard MNIST Dataset,
+To train the network on classifying the standard MNIST dataset,
-start the code via the corresponding confiuration file:
+start the training via the corresponding configuration file:
 ```
 python run_mnist.py
 ```
-The chosen parameters are nearly the same as in [3].
+The chosen parameters are nearly the same as in [4].

 The plot below shows the training accuracy for the first 400 epochs.

 ![Example](./MNIST_Results/MNIST_accuracy.png)

- Additionally, examples of the images and the glimpses used by the network are diaplyed.
+ Examples of the images and the corresponding glimpses used by the network are displayed in the table.

 |Originial Image | Glimpse 0| Glimpse 1| Glimpse 2 |Glimpse 3|
 |:--:|:--:|:--:|:--:|:--:|
 |<img src="./MNIST_Results/Images/symbol_0.png" alt="Symbol0" width="140">|<img src="./MNIST_Results/Images/symbol_0_glimpse_0_zoom_1.png" alt="Glimpse0" width="140">|<img src="./MNIST_Results/Images/symbol_0_glimpse_1_zoom_1.png" alt="Glimpse1" width="140">|<img src="./MNIST_Results/Images/symbol_0_glimpse_2_zoom_1.png" alt="Glimpse2" width="140">|<img src="./MNIST_Results/Images/symbol_0_glimpse_3_zoom_1.png" alt="Glimpse3" width="140">|
 |<img src="./MNIST_Results/Images/symbol_1.png" alt="Symbol1" width="140">|<img src="./MNIST_Results/Images/symbol_1_glimpse_0_zoom_1.png" alt="Glimpse0" width="140">|<img src="./MNIST_Results/Images/symbol_1_glimpse_1_zoom_1.png" alt="Glimpse1" width="140">|<img src="./MNIST_Results/Images/symbol_1_glimpse_2_zoom_1.png" alt="Glimpse2" width="140">|<img src="./MNIST_Results/Images/symbol_1_glimpse_3_zoom_1.png" alt="Glimpse3" width="140">|

-## Classification of the translated MNIST Dataset
+## Classification of the translated MNIST dataset
+In [1], the network is tested on non-centered digits.
+Therefore, the digits forming the MNIST dataset are incorporated into a
+larger image patch and then randomly translated.

-To Train the network for classifying the translated MNIST Dataset,
+To train the network on classifying the "translated" MNIST dataset,
-start the code via the corresponding confiuration file:
+start the code via the corresponding configuration file:
 ```
 python run_translated_mnist.py
 ```
-The chosen parameters are nearly the same as in [3].
+The chosen parameters are nearly the same as in [4].

 The plot below shows the training accuracy for the first 200 epochs.